 Kidney infection, or pyelonephritis, may be classified as uncomplicated, complicated, or chronic kidney infection (long-term).

-A complicated kidney infection refers to severe involvement of the kidney, for example, abscess formation, enlarged kidney, or gas seen in the kidney by an imaging study, such as a CT scan.
+A complicated kidney infection refers to severe involvement of the kidney, for example, abscess formation, obstruction, or enlarged kidney, or gas seen in the kidney by an imaging study, such as a CT scan.
 In these situations, the symptoms may be more severe and less responsive to usual treatments.

 Chronic kidney infection may refer to recurring kidney infection that could be a result of a kidney stone obstructing the ureter or other structural abnormalities in the ureters (for example, vesicoureteral reflux, a condition in which urine is forced back up toward the kidneys).
 These conditions are usually associated with milder symptoms, but they may last longer.